saychelsea11/north_carolina_best_real_estate_locations/README.md

 # Best locations in North Carolina to buy real estate

 ## Goal:
-- To identify the ideal location in North Carolina to buy a house or townhouse or condo
+- Identify the best locations in North Carolina (NC) to buy a house or townhouse or condo
+- Find the ideal house/condo options in the selected areas